 Eulogy by Fr.
 Ralph Recker, O.S.B. — Monday, February 12, 2018

-One person said that they felt Fr.
-Alexander was one of the Giants of the monastery.
+One person said they felt Fr.
+Alexander was one of the giants of the monastery.
 And I know he didn’t mean it physically, but he was a big guy, and I think he used that to his advantage.
-I think in a small way, he liked instilling terror in people, or at least he did me, when I first went to work for him in the wine cellar.
+I think in some small way he liked instilling terror in people, or at least he did me when I first went to work for him in the wine cellar.
 And as someone else said, “With Fr.
 Alex, it was My way, or the Highway.”
-AS an example, When he was the assistant Dean of the High School, he kept a paddle, and all of the students KNEW he had it.
-He never used it….
-But they KNEW he had it.
-The truth is, once you got beyond that gruff exterior, He was generous to a fault.
+As an example, when he was the Assistant Dean of the high school, he kept a paddle, and all of the students KNEW he had it.
+He never used it ... but they KNEW he had it.
+The truth is, once you got beyond that gruff exterior, he was generous to a fault.
 Many people have told me stories of his extreme generosity.

 Fr.
-Alex joined the monastery in 1955, and had seven class-mates.
+Alex joined the monastery in 1955, and had seven classmates.
 It was one of the largest classes ever in the novitiate.
-I remember Alex saying” they didn’t really know quite what to do with all of us.”
-Some of his classmates were Fr.
+I remember Alex saying, ”They didn’t really know quite what to do with all of us.”
+Among his classmates were Fr.
 Cosmas and Abbot Bonaventure.
 Alex was assigned to grounds and maintenance, and because of that, he was assigned an old army-surplus jeep.
 Alex was proud of the fact that for all of his years here in the monastery, he always had “a rig” assigned to him, which is rare for monks.
 And even now, there is a Jeep Cherokee parked in a space with his name on it.